Arab - Israeli Conflict

 Two IDF soldiers were killed in the attack, while Shalit was wounded after his tank was hit with an RPG.
 3 days later Israel launched Operation Summer Rains to secure the release of Shalit.

-He was held hostage by Hamas, who barred the International Red Cross from seeing him, until October 18, 2011, when he was exchanged for 1,027 Palestinians prisoners.
+He was held hostage by Hamas, who barred the International Red Cross from seeing him, until October 18, 2011, when he was exchanged for 1,027 Palestinian prisoners.

 In July 2006, Hezbollah fighters crossed the border from Lebanon into Israel, attacked and killed eight Israeli soldiers, and abducted two others as hostages, setting off the 2006 Lebanon War which caused much destruction in Lebanon.